nancicardenas/FinalGroupProject/README.md

 # Game Description

-**Nine Lives: Echo Alley** is a puzzle-stealth game where the player controls a cat navigating a city environment using all nine of its lives as a core gameplay mechanic.
+**Nine Lives: Echo Alley** is a puzzle-stealth game where the player controls a cat navigating an environment using all nine of its lives as a core gameplay mechanic.
 Each time the player dies or manually resets, that attempt is recorded and replayed as a ghost in the next run.
-These ghost cats repeat previous actions exactly and can be used to distract enemies, activate switches, and solve environmental puzzles.
+These ghost cats repeat previous actions and can be used to distract enemies, deactivate traps, and solve environmental puzzles.

 The gameplay emphasizes planning and coordination across multiple lives rather than traditional combat or simple avoidance.
 Players build a solution over multiple attempts, turning failure into a strategic advantage.
 This creates emergent gameplay situations where timing, positioning, and interaction between ghosts, enemies, and the environment are key to progression.